nguyenanthonyw/Object_Tracking/README.md

 Here's how:
 * The program takes a .mp4 file
-* Use the sklearn frame work to train and test the data
+* Use the OpenCV framework to detect motion in a still video
-* Use the K-neighbors to fit the model
+* Use object detection to count how many cars passed by

 Once it finish computing it will output the predicted and the actually results